appsparkler/study/java/moduleSystem.md

 with the `requires` keyword.

 ## Modules & Packages
-Modules hold logic for a specific functionality.
+Modules hold logic for a specific functionality - Encapsulation.
 Packages are like sub-modules that can be added to modules.
 It helps to break the functionality into more granular chunks.